 Dr. Gregor Pittl

-Many hip symptoms can be reduced through careful examination and an individually planned treatment concept, and hip mobility can be significantly improved.
+Many hip complaints can be reduced through careful examination and an individually planned therapy concept, and hip mobility can be significantly improved again.

-Contact us if you would like to have your hip pain evaluated by the hip specialist in Innsbruck.
-You are also welcome to schedule an appointment during private consultation hours.
+Contact us if you would like to have your hip pain clarified by the hip specialist in Innsbruck.
+You are also welcome to arrange an appointment for a private consultation.

 Frequently Asked Questions